cmuparlay/parlayhash/README.md

 to [CMakeFile.txt](benchmarks/CMakeFiles.txt).

 The benchmarks will run by default on the number of hardware threads you have on your machine.
-It runs a few experiments on different workloads and reports a geometric mean across the experiments in operation per second.
+It runs a several experiments on different workloads and reports a geometric mean across the experiments in terms of operation per second.

 - Table of long keys and long values : will run over two data sizes (10K and 10M), three update percents (0%, 10% and 50%), and two